justingarrick/sql-packaging-plugin/README.md

 A maven packaging plugin that enables &lt;packaging&gt;sql&lt;/packaging&gt; for .sql artifacts.

+Why?
+Shouldn't .sql files go in SCM?
+=
+Yes, a .sql file would normally be stored in SCM.
+However, in some cases, it's nice to treat them as versioned binaries.
+For example, when building an installer, instead of doing nested checkouts or some other wizardry, you may want to pull down mypatch-2.0.0.sql as a meven dependency for inclusion in your installer.

 Building the Plugin
 =
 Clone this repository and install the plugin to your local Maven repository: